autonity/docs.autonity.org/overview/index.md

 ---
 title: Overview
 toc: false
-description: An overview of the Autonity blockchain protocol and key concepts of the underlying technology
+description: A concise overview of the Autonity blockchain protocol and key concepts of the underlying technology
 ---
 ## What is Autonity?